DevExpress/testcafe-examples/examples/set-a-custom-referrer/README.md

 **Tested Page**: [TestCafe Example Page](https://devexpress.github.io/testcafe/example/)

-The [HTTP referrer](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer) (otherwise known as referer) is a request header that lets a webpage know where the user has navigated from.
+The [HTTP referrer](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer) (otherwise known as referer) is a request header that indicates from where the user navigated.

 This example shows how to set a custom referrer for the specified requests during tests.

-Before the test begins a request hook and a request logger are introduced.
-When requests are made to a webpage, the hook overwrites the requests's 'Referer' header with a desired value.
+Before the test begins a request hook and a request logger are created.
+When the browser sends a request, the hook overwrites its 'Referer' header with the desired value.

-The test starts on a dummy page and navigates to another page with a `t.navigateTo` method and the request logger captures the requests.
-The `t.expect.eql` method checks the header value.
+The test starts on a dummy page and navigates to another page with the `t.navigateTo` method.
+The request logger records the requests sent during the test.
+To verify that the referrer was overwritten, the `t.expect.eql` method checks the header value.

 ## TestCafe API Used in This Example